xfi0/LibSoundboard/README.md

 A minimal Unity Il2CPP Soundboard library.
 Made for the public, without the slop.
 ---

+## License
+This project is licensed under Unlicense.
+More information in LICENSE or at <unlicense.org>

 ## Why
 Other similar projects felt bloated, and filled with AI slop.
 This exists to just do its job.